 A claim during the Interim Cover period will affect our assessment of your application and the terms of any Policy that we may subsequently issue to you or the Policy Owner.
-Any benefits payable under Interim Cover are payable to the Policy Owner, except where the Policy is structured through superannuation.
-If the Policy is to be structured through superannuation, we will pay the Benefit Amount directly to you.
+Any benefits payable under Interim Cover are payable to the Policy Owner, except where your application is in relation to TAL Super where we will pay the Benefit Amount directly to you.
 If Death benefit is payable, it will be paid to your legal personal representative.
 For Superlink IP and Superlink TPD applications, any benefits payable will be paid under the non-superannuation Policy.